-DEHUMANIZATION, DEINDIVIDUALIZATION AND THE RELEVANCE OF THE FRONTAL CORTEX, AMYGDALA AND BRAIN STEM
+DEHUMANIZATION, DEINDIVIDUALIZATION, AND THE RELEVANCE OF THE FRONTAL CORTEX, AMYGDALA, AND BRAIN STEM

-Reimann and Zimbardo also proposed that the psychological process of deindividuation is linked to under-activity in the medial ventral prefrontal cortex which can result in disinhibition, impaired rationality, aggression and poor decision making.
+Reimann and Zimbardo also proposed that the psychological process of deindividuation is linked to under-activity in the medial ventral prefrontal cortex which can result in disinhibition, impaired rationality, aggression, and poor decision making.

 Furthermore, this reduced activity in the medial ventral prefrontal cortex is in turn linked to overactivity in the amygdala and brain stem which increases the emotions of anger and fear, both of which fuel the psychological process of deindividuation.
 Such emotions can then activate the brain stem, giving rise to the physiological state of fight/flight.

-As we have seen in many other posts that I have published on this site, severe and protracted childhood trauma can damage the development of all 3 of the brain regions referred to above, namely the prefrontal cortex, brain stem and amygdala.
+As we have seen in many other posts that I have published on this site, severe and protracted childhood trauma can damage the development of all 3 of the brain regions referred to above, namely the prefrontal cortex, brain stem, and amygdala.

 ALICE MILLER’S VIEW OF THE EFFECTS OF HITLER’S CHILDHOOD

-Alice Miller, the internationally renowned psychoanalyst and author of books such as The Drama Of Being A Child and The Roots Of Violence argues that Hitler was a victim of what she calls ‘poisonous pedagogy’ which is a dysfunctional form of parenting involving manipulation, excessive control and breaking the child’s will (often through the use of corporal punishment) which causes the child to develop profound feelings of shame, fear, guilt and intolerance.
+Alice Miller, the internationally renowned psychoanalyst and author of books such as The Drama Of Being A Child and The Roots Of Violence argues that Hitler was a victim of what she calls ‘poisonous pedagogy’ which is a dysfunctional form of parenting involving manipulation, excessive control and breaking the child’s will (often through the use of corporal punishment) which causes the child to develop profound feelings of shame, fear, guilt, and intolerance.

-In an interview, Miller suggests that Hitler his treatment of Jews, Gypsies, the mentally ill and homosexuals were essentially motivated (on an unconscious level) by a desire for revenge against his father.
+In an interview, Miller suggests that Hitler his treatment of Jews, Gypsies, the mentally ill, and homosexuals were essentially motivated (on an unconscious level) by a desire for revenge against his father.

 REVISITING THE QUESTION OF WHETHER HITLER SUFFERED FROM BPD WITH REFERENCE TO THE ABOVE

-From the above, we can see that there is plenty of evidence to suggest that Adolf Hitler may well have suffered from borderline personality disorder (BPD) I list the main evidence below:
+From the above, we can see that there is plenty of evidence to suggest that Adolf Hitler may well have suffered from a borderline personality disorder (BPD) I list the main evidence below: